 - In Viking times, Wexford was one of the most important harbors and settlements in Ireland.

-- County town, unsurprising really, is Wexford Town, with Enniscorthy, Gorey, and New Ross also being towns of some importance in the area.
-Add to this the harbor town of Rosslare, often the first port of call for tourists arriving by ferry.
+- The county town is Wexford Town, with Enniscorthy, Gorey, and New Ross also being towns of some importance in the area.
+Add to this the harbor town of Rosslare, which is often the first port of call for tourists arriving by ferry.

-- Size-wise, County Wexford measures up to 2,352 square kilometers.
+- Size-wise, County Wexford measures up to 913 square miles.

 - The county's nickname, "Model County," was derived from the high number of "Model Farms" found here.
-These were experimental agricultural establishments that paved the way for many rural reforms.
+These were the agricultural experiments that paved the way for many rural reforms across the country.

-- In GAA circles, players from Wexford are known as "Yellowbellies," a reference to the color scheme of the GAA team kit.
-Less frequently as "Slaneysiders," people living beside the Slaney.
+- In GAA circles, players from Wexford are known as "Yellowbellies," a reference to the color scheme of the GAA team uniform.
+They are also sometimes known as "Slaneysiders," people living beside the Slaney.

 02 of 11